zilishen/documentation/content/nginx/deployment-guides/google-cloud-platform/high-availability-all-active.md

 **Note:** Some commands require `root` privilege.
 If appropriate for your environment, prefix commands with the `sudo` command.

 1. Clone the GitHub repository for the [all‑active load balancing deployment](https://github.com/nginxinc/NGINX-Demos/tree/master/gce-nginx-plus-deployment-guide-files).
-(Instructions for downloading the files directly from the GitHub repository are provided below, in case you prefer not to clone it.)
+(See the instructions below for downloading the files from GitHub if you choose not to clone it.)

-2. Copy the contents of the <span style="font-weight:bold; white-space: nowrap;">usr\_share\_nginx</span> subdirectory from the cloned repository to the local <span style="font-weight:bold; white-space: nowrap;">/usr/share/nginx</span> directory, creating the local directory if necessary.
-(If you choose not to clone the repository, you need to download each file from the GitHub repository individually.)
+2. Copy the contents of the <span style="font-weight:bold; white-space: nowrap;">usr\_share\_nginx</span> subdirectory from the cloned repo to the local <span style="font-weight:bold; white-space: nowrap;">/usr/share/nginx</span> directory.
+Create the local directory if necessary.
+(If you choose not to clone the repository, you need to download each file from the GitHub repository one at a time.)

-3. Copy the appropriate configuration file from the <span style="font-weight:bold; white-space: nowrap;">etc\_nginx\_conf.d</span> subdirectory of the cloned repository to <span style="font-weight:bold; white-space: nowrap;">/etc/nginx/conf.d</span>:
+3. Copy the right configuration file from the <span style="font-weight:bold; white-space: nowrap;">etc\_nginx\_conf.d</span> subdirectory of the cloned repository to <span style="font-weight:bold; white-space: nowrap;">/etc/nginx/conf.d</span>:

    - On <span style="text-decoration: underline;">both</span> <span style="color:#666666; font-weight:bolder; white-space: nowrap;">nginx-plus-app-1-vm</span> and <span style="color:#666666; font-weight:bolder; white-space: nowrap;">nginx-plus-app-2-vm</span>, copy <span style="font-weight:bold; white-space: nowrap;">gce-all-active-app.conf</span>.

-     You can also run the following commands to download the configuration file directly from the GitHub repository:
+     You can also run these commands to download the configuration file from GitHub:

       ```shell
      cd /etc/nginx/conf.d/